AVEVA/CONNECT-data-services-developer-docs/Documentation/SequentialDataStore/SDS_Types.md

   An optional value representing the zero-based offset of the first SdsType to retrieve.
 If not specified, a default value of 0 is used.

-``int count``
-An optional value representing the maximum number of SdsTypes to retrieve.
+``int count``  n optional value representing the maximum number of SdsTypes to retrieve.
 If not specified, a default value of 100 is used.

 ``string orderby``
 An optional parameter representing sorted order which SdsTypes will be returned.
 The sorting is based on the stored values for a given